Diocese of Buffalo: 1867 to 1900

-After Timon's death in 1867, Pope Pius IX named Reverend Stephen V. Ryan from the Archdiocese of Philadelphia as the second bishop of Buffalo.
+After Timon's death in 1867, Pope Pius IX named Stephen V. Ryan from the Archdiocese of Philadelphia as the second bishop of Buffalo.
 That same year, the pope erected the Diocese of Rochester, taking the eastern counties from the Diocese of Buffalo.
 Ryan unified the Catholic school system in the diocese and established a commission to supervise it.
 He founded the diocesan newspaper, The Catholic Union.
 Ryan died in April 1896.
 Soon after his death, the diocese moved the four Southern Tier counties (Steuben, Schuyler, Chemung, and Tioga) from the Diocese of Buffalo to the Diocese of Rochester.
 In December 1896, Pope Leo XIII appointed James Edward Quigley as bishop of Buffalo.

 In 1899, the Longshoremen's Union, representing 1,500 workers in Buffalo who hauled grain out of grain ships into the grain silos, went on strike against the Lake Carriers Association.
 The Association paid these men through saloon keepers, who would subtract charges for room, board and drinks from the workers' wages, leaving them very little.
 When the saloon keepers raised their fees, the workers went on strike.
 Quigley opened St. Bridget Church as a base for the strikers, gave them strategic support, and acted as a mediator.
 The strike ended when the carriers agreed to pay their workers directly.